diegomarzo/diegomarzo.github.io/_drafts/2020-08-08-Serverless-Architecture.md

 How, it sounds pretty harsh right?
 Because certanly it is, it is very hard, and very annoying, specially because they promised you this:

->> With Amazon Lambda and Serverless approach you will save a lot of time because you only need to worry to code your functionality and you won't need to worry about provisioning servers and taking care of infrastructure because it auto scale!!!
+>> Serverless is the native architecture of the cloud that enables you to shift more of your operational responsibilities to AWS, increasing your agility and innovation.
+Serverless allows you to build and run applications and services without thinking about servers.
+It eliminates infrastructure management tasks such as server or cluster provisioning, patching, operating system maintenance, and capacity provisioning

 It sounds soooo nice, but... what about the bloody DevOps????
 You are saving in the infrastructure maintenance but the DevOps work simply went to the bloody moon!
 Tooling, Tooling and more Tooling!!!
 You cannot work *Cowboy Style* and use AWS Console!
 It is pointless!
 If you have 3 environments to manage: Prod, Test and Dev, for exmaple, what are you going to do?
 Go environment by environment clicking buttons, checking squares and filling text boxes?
 NO!
 You need to Automatise the stuff!
 And then, that beautiful quote I mentioned up there it is simply a ***LIE***, a huge one!